 Also, the Travel Assurance Fund (TAF), a possible source of compensation if you don’t get the travel services you paid for, is only available if you booked with a licensed travel agent or wholesaler.
 To confirm that your online travel agency is licensed, do a licensee search on our website.

-We licence and regulate travel agents and wholesalers in the province.
+We license and regulate travel agents and wholesalers in the province.
 If you are booking travel, always do business with a licensed travel agent and always get a receipt.
-If you have any questions about a BC licensed travel agency, do not hesitate to visit the travel section of our website or give us a call: 1.888.564.9963.
+If you have any questions about a BC licensed travel agency, do not hesitate to visit the travel section of our website.

 Did you like this?
 You might like these posts too!